matthewmcgarvey/alfred-github-workflow/README.md

 - The refresh action isn't triggered if you mistype a repo name and press enter
 - Repos are loaded asynchronously and much faster

+## Installation

+Click on the [releas section](./releases) section and download the `Github.alfredworkflow` file.
+Double-click the file and it will install the workflow.

 ## Setup

 To create the API token needed by this workflow: